-We didn’t drink wine from the Mermaid Cafe, but we did enjoy the big full Matala moon – that, and – dinner!
-We decided to try the most local and family run place we could find, and for that, I highly recommend Giannis.
+While we didn’t drink wine from the Mermaid Cafe, but we did enjoy the big full Matala moon – that, and – dinner!
+It was our goal to try the most local and family run place we could find, and for that, I highly recommend Giannis.

 We shared the beef stifado (slow cooked beef with onions, cinnamon and tomatoes) and grilled octopus.
 We’ve come to having a third shot of raki at the end of our meals, it’s all we can stomach without feeling rude.

 We drove from Matala to Hora Sfakion stopping in Plakias for lunch and what a jackpot that was!
 Great for many reasons, mostly because I finally found a sun visor.
 I’d been searching everywhere for the right one and while that may sound like a minor feat, but given my current priorities (not much) this was massive.